ChiangFamily/weather.sh/Readme.md

 weather.sh
 ===

-Small script that calls http://wttr.in to display a cli complient weather.
+Small script that calls http://wttr.in to display a cli compliant weather.

 Customize
 ---

-You may edit the script to fallback on your prefered city (currently Lyon, France).
+You may edit the script to fallback on your preferred city (currently Paris, France) and language.

+The following 12 languages are supported at the moment: bg, cs, de, es, fr, it, pt, pl, ro, ru, sk, uk

 Install
 ---